Shagshag/prestashop-documentation/CMSCategoryCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\CMSCategory.php line 70
+* This property is defined in [classes/CMSCategory.php line 70](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CMSCategory.php#70)

 ### $definition